Goldman, Citi among banks curbing Italy trips over coronavirus fears - sources | MarketScreener

 "I can't say I'm not worried ... but I'm confident we'll have a containing effect in the next few days," he said.

-(Reporting by Pamela Barbaglia in London and Valentina Za in Milan; Additional reporting by Sinead Cruise, Maya Nikolaeva, Chibuike Oguh, Stephen Jewkes and Clara Denina; Editing by Alexandra Hudson and Edmund Blair)
+(Reporting by Pamela Barbaglia and Sinead Cruise in London and Valentina Za in Milan; Additional reporting by Maya Nikolaeva, Chibuike Oguh, Stephen Jewkes and Clara Denina; Editing by Alexandra Hudson and Alistair Bell)

 Stocks treated in this article : BNP Paribas